Employment Regulation Orders and registered employment agreements

 Following a decision of the Supreme Court, all registered employment agreements ceased to have statutory effect from 9 May 2013.

 The Industrial Relations (Amendment) Act 2015 provides for a system of registered employment agreements and sectoral employment orders.
 Registered employment agreements (REAs) are collective agreements that relate to the pay or conditions of employment of specified workers and that are registered with the Labour Court.

-Following a request from a trade union or employers’ organisation, the Labour Court may make a recommendation to the Minister for Jobs, Enterprise and Innovation to make a sectoral employment order (SEO).
+Following a request from a trade union or employers’ organisation, the Labour Court may make a recommendation to the Minister for Business, Enterprise and Innovation to make a sectoral employment order (SEO).
 Under the 2015 Act, an SEO may set out minimum pay rates as well as pension and sick pay schemes for an economic sector.
 Section 13 of the Act defines an economic sector as a “sector of the economy concerned with a specific economic activity requiring specific qualifications, skills or knowledge”

 Tel:(01) 613 6700